johnBartos/Resource-Monitor-Visualization/README.md

 ### Improvements
 ##### Appearance
 1. It's not ugly, but it's not pretty either
+    - Needs better whitespacing
+    - Needs consistency between colors/sizes
 2. Better representation of all alarms on the page
     - No scrollbar would be ideal
     - Better association of trigger -> resolve
 3. Better graph styling
     - I initially went for a multi-line plot, but it was too cramped
-    - Visual ques to indicate the three plots are related
+    - Visual cues to indicate the three plots are related
     - Better indication of trigger/resolve zones
     - Resolve clipping/overlap of some elements
+    - Better indication of where the load threshold is
 4. Improved responsiveness
     - Page is fully responsive, but the graph gets cramped when small
     - Key media breakpoints to graph ticks/range/etc